refinedev/refine/documentation/docs/core/providers/audit-log-provider/index.md

 </TabItem>
 <TabItem value="createMany">

-When a record is created with the `useCreateMany` hook, refine automatically sends an event to the `create` method like this:
+When a record is created with the `useCreateMany` hook, Refine automatically sends an event to the `create` method like this:

 ```json
 {